 A typical proposal filled with lots and lots of words doesn’t influence the prospect to read furthermore.
 Graphics can make the readers experience more memorable.

-Imagine you have an animated video of your product and you want to include that in your sale proposal, but you can’t, why?
-Because you have created your sales proposal in PDF.
+Imagine you have an animated video of your product and you want to include that in your sales proposal, but you can’t, why?
+Because you have created your proposal template is in PDF format.
 Too bad, isn’t it?

 We live in a world where it has become more possible than ever before to turn an idea into reality.
 But tools such as Adobe acrobat gives a full stop to your amazing ideas because it comes with its own set of rules.

 A messy and unattractive sales proposal can be a real turn off to your prospective clients.
 It sends a message that you didn’t care enough to make your proposal look good.

 You can find a solution to it with the help of a graphic designer, you may find a solution to it but as a salesperson, you have a lot many ideas going on in your head.
 So instead of spending countless hours with a graphic designer discussing those ideas, you can let proposal software take care of the design.